SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 author.name: David Tillman
 ---

-# Steeltoe 3.2.2 Adds Experimental Kubernetes Service Bindings Support
+# Announcing Steeltoe 3.2.2 with Experimental Kubernetes Service Bindings

 We are delighted to announce the release of Steeltoe 3.2.2.
 In this release, the Steeltoe team has included experimental support for the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification.
 The specification details a standard way in which Kubernetes platforms can expose secrets that enable application workloads to connect to external services.